sittu9295/DjangoRestFramework/README.md

     POST METHOD:

-        This method use to send the user submited data to backebd services Create a function inside the same class with name 'post' which takes request as a parameter Make a print to see the received data which located inside the request.data Write a dummy Response
+        This method use to send the user submited data to backend Create a function inside the same class with name 'post' which takes request as a parameter Make a print to see the received data which located inside the request.data Write a dummy Response